CopernicaMarketingSoftware/Documentation/Mailerq/4.2/smtp-server.md

 By default, incoming message are therefore not immediately sent out again.
 To overcome this, most MailerQ users give the "rabbitmq-inbox" setting the same value as the "rabbitmq-outbox" setting.
-All incoming emails are then automatically published to the outbox queue, from which they are then directly picked up again and scheduled for immediate forwarding.
+All incoming emails are then automatically published to the outbox queue, from which they are then immediately picked up again and scheduled for immediate forwarding.

 ![MailerQ shared inbox outbox queue](../Images/mailerq-shared-inbox-outbox-queue.png)

 However, you can also configure MailerQ to use different inbox and outbox queues.
-MailerQ will then store all incoming messages in the inbox queue first.
+MailerQ then stores all incoming messages in the inbox queue first.
 You can add your own scripts that process these messages and forwards them to the outbox queue.
 Would you like to add a script that does additional processing or filtering before an incoming message is forwarded?
 Configure MailerQ to publish received